tupakkatapa/coditon-md/README.md

 1. **Create Markdown Files**: Place your Markdown (.md) files in the specified `dataDir`.
 Each file represents a post or page.

-    Note: A level 1 title is automatically appended from the Markdown filename if a header does not exist.
+    - A level 1 title is automatically appended from the Markdown filename if a header does not exist.
+    - The index page is automatically the alphabetically first supported file in the data directory.

 2. **Metadata Configuration**: Optionally, include YAML metadata at the beginning of your Markdown files to specify the title, author, and date.
 For example: